robertthegreat43/robertthegreat43.github.io/README.md

 <h3>Account admiration:</h3>
 <p>
-Accounts with administrative and elevated privileges are necessary for both business and IT functions, but they resent a significant risk to your organization in the hands of the careless or malcontent insider.
+Accounts with administrative and elevated privileges are necessary for both business and IT functions, but they present a significant risk to your organization in the hands of the careless or malcontent insider.
 1)Discover all accounts with privileged access.
 2)  Identity the owner of each privileged account.
 3) Work with the owners to understand the purpose of each account